 Meet the Team

 The Community Corrections Fines and Fees Project is comprised of a team of experts in community corrections and criminal justice.
 Team members are from the University of Cincinnati, Drexel University, Indiana University – Bloomington, the University of Minnesota Law School, the University of Michigan Law School, Northeastern University, and Rutgers University.
 This project is made possible by a generous grant from Arnold Ventures.
-The CCFF Project Team is very grateful to Arnold Ventures for their support.
+The CCFF Project team is very grateful to Arnold Ventures for their support.

 University of Cincinnati School of Criminal Justice

-(probation and parole) and how fines and fees impact the ability of individuals to succeed on supervision in several U.S. states.
+Ebony Ruhland is an Assistant Professor of Criminology at the University of Cincinnati’s School of Criminal Justice.
+She is the Principal Investigator for the Community Corrections Fines and Fees Project and will lead a team of co-investigators from multiple universities in a multi-state, mixed-methods study that examines how fines and fees operate in community corrections (probation and parole) and how fines and fees impact the ability of individuals to succeed on supervision in several U.S. states.
 Dr. Ruhland is the former Research Director for the University of Minnesota’s Robina Institute of Criminal Law and Criminal Justice, leading the Parole Release and Revocation Project and the Probation Revocation Project.
 She received her Ph.D. from the School of Social Work at the University of Minnesota and her M.A. from St. Mary’s University.
 She is the author of numerous publications and reports.
 Her research interests include examining how individuals, families, and communities are impacted by crime and the criminal justice system.